-Taking this journey with the Pirates is comparable to the plot of reading a novel.
+Taking this journey with the Pirates is comparable to reading a novel.
 First, the audience is introduced to the characters and the plot.
 All is well in the world and moments of happiness persist.
 Then comes the conflict.
 A problem presents itself, the protagonists face adversity and a number of daunting tasks each more perilous than the last.

 Right now, the characters are in the climax.
 The action that began with practices in November rises to a peak, and the audience sits on the edge of their seats as the hopes of many come down to one game.